Reports, Standards, Pupil Premium and PE & Sports Premium

 |Year 6||health related fitness, dodgeball and football|

-The funding will continue to provide a coach for Key Stage 1 pupils 3 days/week at lunchtime.
+The funding will continue to provide a coach for Key Stage 1 pupils one lunchtime each week.
 The coach varies the activities depending on the age group.
-The coach also provides football coaching for our Year 5/6 footballers.
+Football coaching is provided for our Year 3/4 and 5/6 footballers.

 We continue to buy into the Stockport Schools Partnership at the basic level, which enables us to compete in a variety of competitions.